usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 necessary to provide X with more time to complete the exam and/or permit typing of answers.

-{% details What obligations does an examiner have if its facilities are inaccessible? %}
+#### What obligations does an examiner have if its facilities are inaccessible?
 Examinations must be administered in facilities that are accessible to individuals with disabilities or alternative accessible arrangements must be made.
 If the facility in which the examination is offered is not accessible, it may be administered to an